 - 2 teaspoons sugar

 - Place the beans in a pot and add water to cover by about 2 inches.
-Bring the beans to a boil, then simmer.
+Bring the beans to a boil; boil for 10 to 15 minutes, then reduce to a simmer.

-- In a large stock pot, sauté the onions in olive oil until lightly golden.
-Add in the bell peppers and jalapenos, and cook for about three minutes.
+- In a large stock pot over medium-low heat, sauté the onions in olive oil until lightly golden.
+Add the bell peppers and jalapenos, and cook for about 3 minutes.

 - Begin adding in the ground beef and pork, and cook until the meats lose their red color, stirring often.

-- On medium heat, add in the tomatoes, chile powder, ground cumin, oregano, salt and sugar, stirring well to incorporate.
-Once the beans have become tender, add them into the chili base, along with its juice, and simmer for about 1 1/2 hours.
-Taste, and adjust seasoning.
+- Over medium heat, add in the tomatoes, chile powder, cumin, oregano, salt, and sugar, stirring well to incorporate.